-This easy to make historical gingerbread cake recipe dates back to the 1600’s.
-It is flavorful, dense, and moist, and still as perfect today as it was back then.
+This easy to make historical 17th century gingerbread cake recipe is flavorful, dense, and moist, and still as perfect today as it was back then.

 This post contains affiliate links.
 If you make a purchase using the links provided, I receive a small commission which helps me maintain this blog and continue to bring you more awesome weeknight family recipes.
 If you would like more information on this you can read more on my Disclosure Page.
 Thank you so much for supporting me and my blog!